-Recep Tayyip Erdogan: Turkey's pugnacious president - BBC News
+Erdogan: Turkey's pugnacious president

 His tentative peace overtures to the Kurds in south-eastern Turkey soured when he refused to help Syrian Kurds battling Islamic State jihadists.

-Like previous Turkish leaders, he has cracked down hard on the outlawed Kurdistan Workers' Party (PKK), whose guerrilla war continues unabated.
+Like previous Turkish leaders, he has cracked down hard on the outlawed Kurdistan Workers' Party (PKK).